yasinmiran/LocalEGA-deploy-swarm-fork/README.md

 # LocalEGA-deploy-swarm
 ![Integration tests](https://github.com/neicnordic/LocalEGA-deploy-swarm/workflows/Integration%20tests/badge.svg)

 Docker Swarm deployment of LocalEGA.
+This is a fork meant for internal testing purposes.
 Please, refer to the project documentation for getting more comprehensive information: https://neic-sda.readthedocs.io/

 ## Development